-We are expected to anticipate underperformance, challenge schools, broker support and initiate appropriate interventions to secure rapid recovery for its maintained schools.
+The Local Authority (LA) is expected to anticipate underperformance, challenge schools, broker support and initiate appropriate interventions to secure rapid recovery for its maintained schools.
 Schools identified for local monitoring (Securing Good partnership programme) may choose to purchase bespoke support packages from the services to schools brochure or indicate if support is to be purchased from other school improvement providers.

-If Ofsted judges a school to be inadequate, our proposals are subject to ministerial approval under the 2011 Education Act.
+If Ofsted judges a school to be inadequate, the Local Authority's proposals are subject to ministerial approval under the 2011 Education Act.
 (See Schools Causing Concern Guidance for Local Authorities updated 2018).
 The DfE and Regional School Commissioner are the decision-making bodies in the case of schools judged to be inadequate by Ofsted.

-For further detail on how Ealing Council interprets its statutory duties, please see School effectiveness policy (EGfL log in required).
+For further detail on how Ealing Council interprets its statutory duties, please see Learning and Achievement Policy 2018 at School effectiveness policy 2019 (EGfL log in required).